 Ah, Samoa surfing… Imagine surfing in a place where the ocean looks like an aquarium beneath your feet as you glide over the coral reef.
 The water and air temperature are a cushy warm 85 degrees Fahrenheit (29 celsius).
 The pristine coast is lined with picturesque black lava rock and lush palm trees.

-There’s a few surf breaks sprinkled throughout Upolu, but the majority of breaks (and the best breaks) are located off Upolu’s south coast and best accessed by boat.
+There are a few surf breaks sprinkled throughout Upolu, but the majority of breaks (and the best breaks) are located off Upolu’s south coast and best accessed by boat.

-During our 3-week trip in Samoa we stayed at multiple places on the island, but our favorite was definitely Sinalei Reef Resort.
+During our 3-week trip in Samoa, we stayed at multiple places on the island, but our favorite was definitely Sinalei Reef Resort.

 Sinalei is a luxury beachfront hotel on Upolu’s south coast, located a mere 5-minute boat ride from some of the best breaks on the island.
 It also happens to be one of the best resorts on the island.
 Just sayin’.
 If you can swing it, we highly recommend it.
 Anyway, on to our picks for the top breaks in Samoa!

 Coconuts can get double to triple overhead on a big swell.
 You can paddle to it if you’re used to epic paddles (~900 yards offshore), but might as well save your energy for catching waves and hop a quick boat ride out.
-Sinalei will happily help coordinate.

 Another outer reef left-hand break commonly known as Wackas, is very close.
 Wackas is a 5-8 minute boat ride southwest from the beach by Sinalei.
 Sinalei will likely put you in touch with their preferred surf guide and boat operator, Manoa Tours, to get you out there.